zhenzhangye/minimal_surface/README.md

 # minimal_surface
-This code implements the algorithm from [this paper](https://vision.in.tum.de/_media/spezial/bib/oswald_toeppe_cremers_cvpr12.pdf), whichcomputes optimal silhouette-consistent minimal surfaces of given volume with gradient descent on GPU:
+This code implements the basic algorithm from [this paper](https://vision.in.tum.de/_media/spezial/bib/oswald_toeppe_cremers_cvpr12.pdf), which only computes optimal silhouette-consistent minimal surfaces of given volume with gradient descent on GPU:

 > **Fast and Globally Optimal Single View Reconstruction of Curved Objects**
 > *M. R. Oswald, E. Toeppe and D. Cremers; In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2012.*
 ![alt tag](https://vision.in.tum.de/_media/spezial/bib/minimal_surface.png)

 Based on a minimal user input, this algorithm interactively determines the objects' silhouette and subsequently computes a silhouette-consistent 3D model which is precisely the globally minimal surface with user-specified volume.
+In above paper, the authors also proposed the weighted minimal surface which is NOT included in this repository.

 ## 1. Requirements